smat1957/menuapp_python/README.md

 1. MENU : This is putted on the Desktop as an icon.
           short cut(link) to the WORK_DIR/menu.sh
-2. menu.sh : this shell executes the menu.py which is written in python
+2. menu.sh : this shell executes the menu.py
 3. menu.py : source program of main procedure written in python
           (1) read menu items from menu.csv
           (2) display the menu items on a monitor (pygame)